Who Is Megyn Kelly?

 In Chicago, Kelly met medical student Dan Kendall and married him in September 2001.
 She also continued along her legal career path, becoming a corporate litigator at Jones Day, where she would work for nearly a decade.
 However, when her husband was hired by Johns Hopkins Hospital in 2003, the couple relocated to the Washington, D.C. area.

-Kelly had began to question her choice of careers and, with help from a friend, she cut a TV news demo tape and began cold-calling station managers.
+Kelly had begun to question her choice of careers and, with help from a friend, she cut a TV news demo tape and began cold-calling station managers.
 She returned to her earlier ambitions to work as a journalist when the ABC News affiliate WJLA-TV in Washington, D.C. hired her as a freelance assignment reporter.
 Kelly quickly established herself on the D.C. journalism scene by covering the 2004 elections and the Supreme Court nomination hearings for ABC.

 That same year, she jumped to the national stage as a Washington correspondent for Fox News.
 It would prove to be an important step on her way to becoming one of the country’s most popular television journalists.